Summer Intensive Training Away

 typically accepted and specified photos are necessary (e.g., headshot, first arabesque, etc.).
 Auditions classes are typically by age-group and can be quite large.
 Following the audition, the dancer will be notified by that program of the result.
 Please note that the earlier an audition date, the earlier the offer notification since many are on a rolling basis until the program enrollment maximum is achieved.
 You may also be wait-listed.
 Furthermore, the earlier the audition and offer, the earlier the offer must be accepted and registration/deposit paid.
 This is important to remember as you are preparing your audition schedule and considering your financial arrangements.
 Some programs offer merit and/or needs-based scholarships for tuition in part or in full.

-Many BVI dancers have been offered acceptance into summer intensive programs both in the U.S. and abroad and, in 2018 received over $25,000 in scholarships.
-Summer Intensive Programs into which BVI student have recently been accepted include:
+Many Ballet Virginia dancers have been offered acceptance into summer intensive programs both in the U.S. and abroad .
+Summer Intensive Programs into which Ballet Virginia students have been accepted include:

 - A&A Ballet Chicago